-As part of the budget process each year, the Council needs to review its fees and charges.
-The future development of the Medium-Term Financial Strategy takes into account changes in fees and charges in broad terms over the period of the strategy.

-This report sets out information for the Licensing Committee, the process of setting fees in in accordance with Legislation, Guidance and good practice.
+As part of the annual budget setting process, the Council is required to review its fees and charges.
+This report sets out information for the Licensing Committee, the process of setting fees in in accordance with legislation, guidance and good practice.
+It is important that, where possible, the Licensing fees and charges are set to cost-recover.

-It is important that the fee levels are set where possible at cost recovery to ensure that the service is financially viable for the current financial year.